msal4/toastnotes-server/README.md

 ### Deploy
 - set `GIN_MODE=release` in .env
 - using docker-compose
-  - create a `docker-compose.yml` file and add your dependencies there (postgres)
+  - create a `docker-compose.yml` file and add your dependencies there (e.g. postgres)
   - upload to your server (e.g. using git)
   - build and run using `docker-compose`
 - dokku